MOSIS: MOSIS in the 1980s

 After the transfer of Xerox PARC's multi-project wafer (MPW) technology to USC/ISI, the MOSIS Project was created, and the first trial run conducted in August 1980:

 In August 1980 MOSIS accepted designs for the first fabrication run using the software developed for automatic interaction with users.
-This run had 65 projects submitted by designers from 8 organizations: ISI, UCLA, Caltech, Jet Propulsion Lab, Stanford University, National Bureau of Standards, Carnegie-Mellon University and Washington University at St. Louis.
+This run had 65 projects submitted by designers from 8 organizations: ISI, UCLA, Caltech, Jet Propulsion Laboratory, Stanford University, National Institute of Standards and Technology, Carnegie Mellon University, and Washington University in St. Louis.
 These projects were packed into 18 dies on the wafer.

 The service became operational in January 1981, with 5-micron nMOS as the first fabrication technology offered; designs were submitted in Caltech Intermediate Form via the ARPANET.
 By 1983, more than forty organizations were using the service.
 Chips were returned to designers approximately a month after the close of a fabrication run.

 Over the course of the 1980s, more than 12,000 projects were fabricated through the MOSIS service.
 After the initial 5-micron, 1-metal layer nMOS service, new technologies were introduced, advancing to 1.2-micron, 2-metal layer CMOS by 1988.
 At the end of the 1980s, gallium arsenide (GaAs) fabrication service was added.